 Before you begin

-Before you launch the production or test failover, ensure that you have correctly configured the network mappings, virtual machine failover settings, and the recovery workflow for the DR plan.
+Before you launch the production or test failover, ensure that you have correctly configured the network mappings, virtual machine failover settings, and the recovery workflow for the DR plan, and the DR restore job is completed in the AWS account.

 To launch failover